Gr8V/Notes_App/README.md

 ---

 ## Local Storage & Data
-Notes_App stores data locally so users can maintain their notes without a backend.
+Note Nest stores data locally so users can maintain their notes without a backend.
 See `lib/local_storage.dart` for how notes are serialized and deserialized, and how the storage lifecycle is managed.

 ---